kushtrimh/npd-knowledge-sharing/Q32021/hazelcast-for-caching-and-distributed-task-scheduling/README.md

 * _Username:_ hazelcastexample
 * _Password:_ hazelcastexample

-You can additionally download and run _Hazelcast Management Center_ and connect to the created cluster, but this is *not required* to run the demo.
+You can additionally download and run _Hazelcast Management Center_ and connect it to the created cluster, but this is *not required* to run the demo.